 5. Insurance companies use your credit score to give you better terms

 Insurance companies want clients who are financially responsible and abide by the rules.
 In other words, these companies prefer people who take fewer risks.
-Risk-averse people take less risk which leads to fewer troubles in their lives.
+Risk-averse people take less risk, which leads to fewer troubles in their lives.
 Less trouble means that you give insurance companies free money every single month.

 Your credit score helps insurance companies to evaluate how financially responsible you are.
-A higher credit score means that meet all your financial obligations and take every step necessary to protect your credit.
+A higher credit score means you meet all your financial obligations and take every step necessary to protect your credit.
 That is why you will most likely qualify for better insurance when you have a good credit score.

 A bad credit score can make your life miserable.
 No insurance company will give you better terms when you have bad credit.
 The lending industry and financial services are based on risk assessment.
 The lower your credit score, the riskier you become.
-Hence, the more it will cost you to borrow.
+Hence, it will cost you more to borrow.
 That is how credit score directly impacts your finances and everyday life.

 6. Your credit score is used when you are setting up utility accounts and a phone plan